Mr-Smyth/circles/README.md

 # UI
 Simple clean interface is key, the heavy lifting must be done behind the scenes.
-So i want to keep the front end completll clutter free.
+So i want to keep the front end completely clutter free.
 Ideally i am aiming for the user to only need to interact with the search bar, and everything after that is very intuitive with the correct amount of guidance, and action buttons, with clearly understandable purposes.

 I designed the logo first on this application, and found that the logo sat really nicely on a blue background.
 So the background will be a radial gradient of several similar, subtle shades of blue.
 The other colours in use will be shades of indigo and purple for box shading.

 I dont want to bamboozle the user with decisions, the person creation procedure takes you through a defined number of steps, so the user always knows where they are in the process.
+As a result i need to hard-wire the procedure, and set certain priorities.
+For example, Circles does not allow skipping of entering parents in the build process, as parents are something everyone had to have had, to be alive, It is a key piece of information and aids in the adding of siblings further along.
+Also it is not possible to advance to step 5 - Assign Siblings, unless you have setup a partner, this is because, and i tread carefully here, It is usually required that you have 2 biological parents, 1 of either sex.

+ So this is not something the user has to be aware of when starting their circle, It will be either impossible to pass required stages or a notification with a choice will be displayed.
+The focus should be on simply filling in the blanks, answering the questions and circles should do the rest.

 After that, i want the search and view to be simple.
-The user will search for a person, and have the option to view or edit.
-A drop down container will also be included in the search results, to aid in selecting the correct 'John Smith' for example.
+The user will search for a person, and have clear results showing name and DOB.

 The viewing of a persons circle will be interactive and each member of the circle, upon clicking,  will lead the user down a new rabbit hole of discovery.